 Check out The Ultimate Recital Checklist and Timeline in my FREE resource library by clicking the image below, and signing up to receive my newsletter.
 You’ll get the password to the library in an email.
 Get ready to host amazing recitals with ease, and allow yourself the time and energy to have fun WHILE you’re hosting because you planned EVERYTHING in advance and delegated some responsibilities!

 Now it’s time to go update my own list from my students’ recent recital.
 Things went exceptionally smoothly, and it was hands-down the EASIEST recital I have ever hosted, thanks to my trusty checklist and timeline.

 What about you, friend?
 Would like to share your own ideas of how you make recital planning a piece of cake?
 If you have an amazing idea that makes things a snap, do share, so we can all continue streamlining our process!

-Speaking of streamlining processes, my hubby is a Continuous Improvement Manager at a manufacturing company, and his job is, you guessed it, to make continuous improvements to the way things are done in the plant to eliminate waste (breakdowns, bad product, time, anything you can think of, really) and make things run more smoothly and efficiently.
+My hubby is a Continuous Improvement Manager at a manufacturing company, and his job is, you guessed it, to make continuous improvements to the way things are done in the plant to eliminate waste (breakdowns, bad product, time, anything you can think of, really) and make things run more smoothly and efficiently.
 The things he does and the changes he makes within that company every day are amazing.